solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 | Cooking                      | Flour, dough, chese, cream, butter                                           | High supply, high demand, stable profits                          |
 | Workshops                    | Sturdy plywood, pure crystals, special gems, supreme hides, supreme feathers | Low supply and/or low demand, high profit potential but unstable  |

 The first two markets are where you'll find consistent profit.
 The various workshop sub-markets (ship/wagon/fishing rod etc. workshops) can be much more profitable but are not beginner friendly at all.
-More on them in question [TODO].
+I'll go more into detail on those markets in question [TODO].

-### Processing worker mats
+### Where to start? -> Processing worker materials

 It's usually not a bad idea to process materials your workers brought in.
-Nevertheless, I recommend checking profits on bdolytics.
-You can also check which material goes into which processing recipe though bdolytics as shown below.
+For example, you can process iron into melted iron shards to produce cooking or alchemy utensils or process flour and dough for cooking.
+Processing materials brought in by workers is usually profitable though I recommend checking the profit on bdolytics regardless.
+You can also check which material goes into which processing recipe through bdolytics as shown below.
 Note that if you process at lot, you will need to buy materials off the market.

 ### The market processing table